 PRO EDU partnered with Chris Knight, one of the best in the portraiture industry, to provide you with the highest quality educational experience possible.
 Chris shares his approach to using light, shadow, and mood to tell the stories of his subjects.
-This tutorial focuses on the methods to understand and craft light, and is perfect for photographers looking to take their portrait work to new levels.
+This portrait photography tutorial focuses on the methods to understand and craft light, and is perfect for photographers looking to take their portrait work to new levels.

 In this tutorial you will learn:

 Few things move viewers like the emotion and mood of a well-executed dramatic portrait.
-Chris takes you step-by-step in this all-inclusive walkthrough of his advanced portrait workflow.
+Chris takes you step-by-step in this all-inclusive walkthrough of his advanced portrait light workflow.
 The story-telling centrality of his method lies in the understanding that crafting light should help to fulfill the narrative, not the other way around.

-By the end of this tutorial you will be able to make an informed and intelligent approach to your lighting setup, light your sets with intent and purpose, focusing on direction, angle, and falloff as well as capture images rich in story, with cinematic lighting and styling.
+By the end of this tutorial you will be able to make an informed and intelligent approach to your portrait photography lighting setup, light your sets with intent and purpose, focusing on direction, angle, and falloff as well as capture images rich in story, with cinematic lighting and styling.

 This 13 hour tutorial uses Adobe Photoshop and Lightroom.
 Several actions are included: Frequency Separation (Pratik Naik’s Action), Sharpening, Noise, and Output.
 Raw practice images are also included.